 COLLEGE ENROLLMENT AND WORK ACTIVITY OF

-2012 HIGH SCHOOL GRADUATES
+2016 HIGH SCHOOL GRADUATES

-In October 2012, 66.2 percent of 2012 high school graduates were enrolled in
+In October 2016, 69.7 percent of 2016 high school graduates were enrolled in

-Information on school enrollment and work activity is collected monthly in the Current
+Information on school enrollment and work activity is collected monthly in the

-information on employment and unemployment.
+that provides information on employment and unemployment.
 Each October, a

 supplement to the CPS gathers more detailed information about school enrollment,

 such as full- and part-time enrollment status.
 Additional information about the

 October supplement is included in the Technical Note.